Eye pattern: Slicing

 Next, the position of each sample within the UI must be determined.
-There are several methods for doing this depending on the characteristics of the signal and the capabilities of the oscilloscope and software in use.
+There are several methods for doing this, depending on the characteristics of the signal and the capabilities of the oscilloscope and software in use.
 This step is critically important for accurate visualization of jitter in the eye.

 Triggering

 A very simple method of slicing is to set the oscilloscope display to be slightly more than one UI wide, trigger on both rising and falling edges in the signal, and enable display persistence so that all measured waveforms "stack" into a single plot.
-This has the advantage of being possible on almost any oscilloscope (even fully analog ones) and can provide decent visualization of noise and overall signal shape, but completely destroys the jitter content of the signal since the instrument's trigger re-synchronizes the plot to each UI.
-The only jitter visible with this method is that of the oscilloscope itself, as well as extremely high frequency jitter (frequencies with period less than the UI).
+This has the advantage of being possible on almost any oscilloscope (even fully analog ones) and can provide decent visualization of noise and overall signal shape, but completely destroys the jitter content of the signal since the instrument's trigger resynchronizes the plot to each UI.
+The only jitter visible with this method is that of the oscilloscope itself, as well as extremely high-frequency jitter (frequencies with period less than the UI).

 Fixed rate

 A simple way to have the eye pattern display jitter in the signal is to estimate the symbol rate of the signal (perhaps by counting the average number of zero crossings in a known window of time) and acquiring many UIs in a single oscilloscope capture.
 The first zero crossing in the capture is located and declared to be the start of the first UI, and the remainder of the waveform is divided into chunks one UI long.

-This approach can work adequately for stable signals in which the symbol rate remains exactly the same over time, however inaccuracies in the system mean that some drift is inevitable so it is rarely used in practice.
-In some protocols, such as SATA, the symbol rate is intentionally varied by use of spread spectrum clocking, so assuming a fixed rate will lead to the eye grossly exaggerating the actual jitter present on the signal.
+This approach can work adequately for stable signals in which the symbol rate remains exactly the same over time; however, inaccuracies in the system mean that some drift is inevitable, so it is rarely used in practice.
+In some protocols, such as SATA, the symbol rate is intentionally varied by use of spread-spectrum clocking, so assuming a fixed rate will lead to the eye grossly exaggerating the actual jitter present on the signal.
 (While spread spectrum modulation on a clock is technically jitter in the strict sense, receivers for these systems are designed to track the modulation.
 The only jitter of interest to a signal integrity engineer is jitter much faster than the modulation rate, which the receiver cannot track effectively.)